Mindy Lewis: 1990–1997

 Afterwards, Mindy went to New York and almost fainted when she saw a man named Nick McHenry, since he was the spitting image of Alexandra's deceased son, Lujack.
 Intrigued, Mindy spoke with Nick about his double and the two shared a few dates.
 After a shocked Nick found a photo of Lujack, he followed Mindy to Springfield to see what he could find out about his double.
 As the weeks wore on, it became evident that Nick could be Lujack's twin brother, hence, Alex's son.
-Alex soon became obsessed with Nick and Mindy warned him that Alex wouldn't give up until she got him.
-Later, Nick went back to New York for a job and, although Mindy didn't want to follow him, she changed her mind but missed the plane.
+Alex soon became obsessed with Nick and Mindy warned him that Alex would not give up until she got him.
+Later, Nick went back to New York for a job and, although Mindy did not want to follow him, she changed her mind but missed the plane.
 To Mindy's delight, Nick returned since Alex had sabotaged his job offer to keep him in town.
 Afterwards, Mindy and Nick made love for the first time in the lighthouse.
-Unfortunately, Alex caught them and kept her promise by publicly humiliating Mindy and revealing her affair with Roger.
+Alex caught them and kept her promise by publicly humiliating Mindy and revealing her affair with Roger.
 Billy beat up Roger and disowned Mindy but they reconciled after H.B. intervened.
 As for Nick, he stood by Mindy and they became engaged in February 1992.
 By this time the evidence was growing that Nick could be a Spaulding when Alex's old lover, Eric Luvonaczek, arrived and claimed to be Nick's father.
 Nick still refused to believe it and, after Mindy pleaded with him, Eric confessed that he lied because Alex paid him to and left town.
 However, later, Eric confessed to Mindy in a letter that Nick was in fact a Spaulding and he let her decide if she would tell Nick the truth.
 Mindy kept quiet and, after finding a photo of Nick's adoptive-mother Mary McHenry just before Nick's birth that showed she was definitely not pregnant, she erased the date on it with to protect Nick from the truth.
 Meanwhile, Eric had left a blood sample in Cedars for a DNA test and, to Mindy's shock, Nick agreed to do the test to get rid of Alex.